-Grabbing a drink at this top rooftop bar in Madrid is a must.
-Perched on top of Calle Alcalá, this terrace offers unbelievable views of the city.
+Grabbing a drink at this iconic rooftop bar in Madrid is a must.
+Perched atop Calle Alcalá, the Azotea del Círculo offers unbelievable views of the city.
 Lounge chairs overlook the bustling streets of Madrid and are an ideal spot to catch the sunset.

 2. The Hat

-Bask in the sun while overlooking Madrid’s classic buildings and enjoy the relaxed vibes.
-From minty mojitos to piña coladas, their drink menu is alone is reason enough to keep you there all day.
+Bask in the sun while looking out over Madrid’s classic buildings and enjoy the relaxed vibes.
+From minty mojitos to refreshing piña coladas, their drink menu is alone is reason enough to keep you there all day.
 But, if you work up an appetite, go ahead and order some of their delicious tapas like Spanish tortilla, grilled octopus or even sliders.

 3. Mercado San Antón

-Far from traditional, this market is a great place to gather with friends and enjoy unique tapas and drinks.
-But that’s not all!
-Head up to the upper deck and take in the view of the Chueca neighborhood while enjoying craft cocktails.
+Far from traditional, the San Antón Market is a great place to gather with friends and enjoy unique tapas and drinks.
+But that’s not all—head up to the upper deck and take in the view of the Chueca neighborhood while enjoying craft cocktails.

-This multifunctional space consists of a luxury gym, theater, spa and a restaurant.
-It is also known as one of the top rooftop bars in Madrid to lounge around, drink cocktails and soak up the sunshine.
+Gymage is a multifunctional space that consists of a luxury gym, theater, spa and a restaurant.
+It’s also one of the top rooftop bars in Madrid to lounge around, drink cocktails and soak up the sunshine.

 5. El Viajero